Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Evaluation

 \cref{fig:random_and_real_qi_distribution_comparison} shows the distributions of MdNSE values in log space when reconstructing \glspl{LC} from the random test dataset using NNs trained on varying dataset sizes, ranging from 500k to 500M samples.
-All distributions exhibit a Gaussian distribution shape in $\log(\text{MdNSE})$, with both the mean and median values shifting to lower MdNSE values and the standard deviation decreasing as the training dataset size increases.
+All distributions exhibit an approximate Gaussian distribution shape in $\log(\text{MdNSE})$, with both the mean and median values shifting to lower MdNSE values and the standard deviation decreasing as the training dataset size increases.
 This trend indicates improved reconstruction accuracy with larger training datasets.
 The best performing \gls{NN} model is the one trained with 500M samples.
-Unless otherwise specified, any reference to the \gls{NN} model is referring to this version of the trained network.